Data Rich, Insight Poor…

-Having attended a raft of conferences this year, I see countless presentations delivered where the theme is the need for market research to fight for its place at the ‘table’ and integrate itself more into an organization.
+Having attended a raft of conferences this year, I see countless presentations delivered where the theme is the need for market research to fight for its place at the ‘table’ and integrate itself more into an organisation.

 However, little is spoken about how that can be achieved, although one piece which addressed this issue was at the NEXT Conference in New York earlier this year by Anthony Tasgal, where he challenged the market research industry to not be DRIPs (Data Rich, Insight Poor).
 I think more often than not, the industry doesn’t spare a thought for those people who might use data every day in their jobs but aren’t trained in interpreting the research – salespeople, marketers, senior management etc.